leminhtuan2015/Today-I-Learn/web/browser_html_js.md

     - AJAX

 ### Form, AJAX, Link send data to server
+- ALL THREE WAY **FROM, LINK, AJAX** WILL BE CONVERT DATA TO JSON OBJECT AND SEND TO SERVER.

 - **By Form:**
 - <p style="color:red"> Will be sending a JSON object {"firstname": "Mickey", "lastname": "Mouse"}</p>